 The Queensland Government announced investment of \$5.5M for a 3-year Micro-Credentialing Pilot Program (MCPP) as part of the 2019-20 State Budget.
-The MCPP provided support to changing workplaces by enabling provision of focused training for new or transitioning employees in specific skills.
-Since that time, 18 pilot programs have been funded through this initiative.
-These pilots demonstrated how innovative, modern and flexible pathways can be used to address current, emerging and future skills needs.
+18 successful projects provided support to changing workplaces by enabling provision of focused training for new or transitioning employees in specific skills.
+These pilots demonstrated how innovative, modern, and flexible pathways can be used to address current, emerging, and future skills needs.

 The Good people.
-Good jobs: Queensland Workforce Strategy 2022-2032 reflects the commitment from government, industry and the community to work together to tackle skills and labour shortages by addressing the different needs of our diverse population, businesses and regions.
-Supporting the Strategy is the first 3-year action plan to strengthen partnerships between industry, community and government to deliver a range of initiatives.
+Good jobs: Queensland Workforce Strategy 2022-2032 reflects the commitment from government, industry, and the community to work together to tackle skills and labour shortages by addressing the different needs of our diverse population, businesses, and regions.
+Supporting the Strategy is the first 3-year action plan to strengthen partnerships between industry, community, and government to deliver a range of initiatives.
 Initiatives include:

-- development of a Queensland Vocational Education and Training (VET) Strategy to build on the strengths of Queensland's VET system, by ensuring Queensland's annual investment in skills and training is tailored to meet current and future workforce needs: and - extension of the MCPP to provide increased access to industry-supported short courses.
+- development of a Queensland Vocational Education and Training (VET) Strategy to build on the strengths of Queensland's VET system, by ensuring Queensland's annual investment in skills and training is tailored to meet current and future workforce needs; and - extension of the MCPP to provide increased access to industry-supported short courses.